 Evaluation of Certificated Employees

-All certificated employees to be evaluated shall be notified annually in writing.
-A certified administrator, with the exception of the local board of education when it is evaluating the superintendent, will observe and evaluate each probationary certified employee for a full instructional period once each semester and each permanent certificated employee for a full instructional period once each school year.
+All certificated employees to be evaluated shall be notified annually in writing of the evaluation process.
+A certificated administrator, with the exception of the local board of education when it is evaluating the superintendent, will observe and evaluate each probationary certificated employee for a full instructional period once each semester and each permanent certificated employee for a full instructional period once each school year.
 If the probationary certificated employee is a superintendent, he or she shall be evaluated twice during the first year of employment and at least once annually thereafter.
 The evaluation will include, but not be limited to evaluating the employee’s instructional performance, classroom organization and management, personal conduct, and professional conduct.
 Evaluation of instructional performance and classroom organization and management is applicable to teachers only.
 The administrator will provide the employee with a written list of deficiencies, suggestions and a timeline for correcting the deficiencies and improving performance, and sufficient time to improve.
 The evaluation form will include notice that the employee may respond to the evaluation in writing.

 The school district will train administrators in evaluation annually through meetings with the superintendent or other administrator, attendance at regional, state or national workshops, or any other method approved by the superintendent.